tudelft3d/geoit1501.website/src/about.md

 [<i class="fa fa-envelope"></i>](mailto:h.ledoux@tudelft.nl)

-## Course Information

-**Required for**: GEO2011/GEO2020
+## Expected prior knowledge

-**Expected prior knowledge**: Geomatics students should have gained 30 EC of core geomatics courses (Core courses are: GEO1000, GEO1001, GEO1002, GEO1003, GEO1004, GEO1006, GEO1007, GEO1009, GEO1015, and GEO1016).
+Geomatics students should have gained 30 EC of core geomatics courses (Core courses are: GEO1000, GEO1001, GEO1002, GEO1003, GEO1004, GEO1006, GEO1007, GEO1009, GEO1015, and GEO1016).
 External students are admitted if they have similar knowledge and skills based on a certified course list.

-**Course Contents**:
+## Course Contents
 The project aims at investigating a real-world geo-information problem.
 Geomatics teachers in cooperation with a company, governmental agency, or a TU Delft research group that is not involved in the Geomatics program the clients define the problem.
 The problem will be addressed by a group of students.
 The project enables you to gain further knowledge and skills in acquisition, processing, analysis and interpretation, and visualization of geo-information as well as insights in the running of a project in which diverse stakeholders are involved.

 **Study Goals**: